medic/rdt-capture/readme_assets/rdt_configuration.md

 | ![](covid19_rw_br.png)              | ![](covid19_middle_line.png)|
 |                                     | ![](covid19_bottom_line.png)|

-* TODO
-*TODO: open in image editor*
-*TODO: image showing different regions of interest* *TODO: image showing how to find pixel locations for one of those regions of interest*

 ### 3. Modifying the configuration file
 If you are working directly on our repository, open the file `app/src/main/assets/config.json`.
 If not, copy that file over to oyr file
 3. Key is the name of the RDT, and add the parameters specified in config.json